fablabbcn/mdef-docs/docs/2025-26/year-1/t-3/mdefest-challenge/index.md

 - Only the documentation into their webpages will be taken in account for evaluation.
 - The weekly standards and grading will be presented during the weekly classes.

-The assessment of the MDEFest farbication Challenge is based on tree key areas, ensuring a balance between peer-evaluation rigor, documentation quality, engagement, and creativity.
+The assessment of the MDEFabriaction Fest is based on tree key areas, ensuring a balance between peer-evaluation rigor, documentation quality, engagement, and creativity.

-- 20% — Individual Documentation
+- 30% — Open Lab
 - 50% — Project Repository
-- 30% — Peer Evaluation
+- 20% — Peer Evaluation

 ---